EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-India as Global South leader against CBAM, defending the right to industrial development
+India as Global South leader against CBAM, defense of industrial development rights

 Dominant angle identified — does not reflect unanimity of this country’s media

-Indian media cover MC14 with a strong critical stance on the CBAM, India being one of the most vocal countries against the mechanism.
-The Hindu publishes a detailed dossier noting the CBAM will directly affect Indian steel and aluminum exports to the EU — sectors employing millions of workers.
-The article recalls India has criticized the CBAM at the WTO as a unilateral measure.
+Indian media cover MC14 with strong critical positioning on CBAM, India being one of the most vocal countries against the mechanism.
+The Hindu publishes a detailed report citing Down To Earth, noting that CBAM will directly affect Indian steel and aluminum exports to the EU—sectors employing millions of workers.
+The article notes that India has criticized CBAM within the WTO as a unilateral measure.

-The Times of India frames the topic through Global South leadership: India, with Brazil, China and South Africa, forms a common front against the CBAM in Yaoundé negotiations.
+The Times of India frames the subject through the Global South leadership lens: India, together with Brazil, China, and South Africa, forms a common front against CBAM in Yaoundé negotiations.
 The message is clear: developing countries will not pay for the West's historical emissions.
-NDTV notes India is developing its own carbon pricing policies and mutual recognition should be negotiated.
+NDTV emphasizes that India is developing its own carbon pricing policies and that a mutual recognition mechanism should be negotiated—if a country has its own carbon price, it should not be penalized on exports.

-Republic TV strikes an expected nationalist tone, presenting the CBAM as an attack on 'industrializing Bharat.'
-The Indian Express offers the most nuanced analysis, acknowledging the CBAM could ultimately push India to accelerate its green transition — but the timing is unfair for a country whose per capita emissions remain four times lower than the EU's.
+Republic TV adopts the expected nationalist tone, presenting CBAM as an attack against "industrializing Bharat."
+The Indian Express offers the most nuanced analysis, acknowledging that CBAM could ultimately push India to accelerate green transition—but that the timing is unfair for a country whose per capita emissions remain four times lower than the EU's.

-Reinvented non-alignment: India as Global South leader refusing dictates
+Non-alignment reinvented: India as Global South leader rejecting dictates

-Civilizational grandeur: Bharat shouldn't pay for Western industrialization
+Civilizational grandeur: Bharat should not pay for Western industrialization

 Discover how another country covers this same story.